swaptacular/swpt_accounts/protocol.rst

    currency (that is: same debtor).
 The execution of the transfer follows the "two phase commit" paradigm.
 First the transfer is *prepared*, and then *finalized* (committed or dismissed).
-A successfully prepared transfer, gives a very high probability for the success of the eventual subsequent *commit*.
+A successfully prepared transfer promises a virtual certainty for the success of the eventual subsequent *commit*.
 This paradigm allows many transfers to be committed atomically.
 Enabling circular exchanges between different currencies is an important goal of this protocol.